melcorian/melcorian/README.md

 The program's size is 4.1kb.
 Download and install the program.
-Have your command prompt and type "python3 melsapi2.py" to run the program.
+Have your command prompt open, type "python3 melsapi2.py" to run the program.
 The program parses all the latest news updates.
-Once installed, imput what you want to know (for example: Europe) and you have all the recent news on your screen.
+Once installed, imput your query (for example: Europe) and you have all the recent news on your screen.
-Click on the heading and you can read it in its respective website.
+Click on the heading and you can save it to your computer as a pdf. file.

 Prerequisites: Python3 with python library installed.